Holden Swindell

 About

-My main areas of study are homotopy theory and category theory.
-I am also interested in homotopy type theory and synthetic differential geometry and have participated in research in geometric group theory and approximation theory.
+My main areas of study are algebraic topology and category theory.
+I am also interested in homotopy theory and homotopy type theory, and have participated in research in geometric group theory and approximation theory.
 I received my undergraduate degree in mathematics from the University of Wisconsin-Madison in the spring of 2025.

 If you would like to contact me, you can use the email below.